MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -ExceptIfUnscannableDocumentExtensionIs
-The ExceptIfUnscannableDocumentExtensionIs parameter specifies an exception for the rule that looks for the specified true file extension when the files are unscannable.Irrespective of what the original file type is, this predicate matches based on the extension that is present in the name of the file.
+The ExceptIfUnscannableDocumentExtensionIs parameter specifies an exception for the rule that looks for the specified true file extension when the files are unscannable.
+Irrespective of the original file type, this predicates matches based on the extension that is present in the name of the file.

 You can specify multiple values separated by commas.